 Another Prices concert/show took place on 6th November 1970.
 Dave, Tink and Andy played, but that’s all I can discover.
 There was then another Chris and Co event on the 10th and 11th December 1970 called Something to Remember.
 Music, poetry, sketches, surrealism.
 Dave, Tink, Andy and John Cameron played as Gigolo.
 I believe I did the lights again.

 The acoustic tradition had also continued throughout these shows and one of the acoustic performers was Dick Hubbard, an English Teacher at Prices.
 He sang traditional ballads such as the beautiful ‘Geordie’ – while playing the guitar.
-It was also he who reported to us Mr Poyner’s opinion of the guitar.
+It was also he who reported to us Mr Poyner’s opinion of the aforesaid instrument.

 Another performer was Nick Manley.
 He had become well known for a entertaining us with an anti-war song of the time and another involving Adam and Eve and a snake.
 At one or other of the concerts he was forced by audience demand to sing them again.
 Unfortunately, on this occasion, Mr Poyner happened to be listening at the back. “ I was suspended” says Nick “for singing the Fish Cheer/Fixing to Die Rag and The One Eyed Trouser Snake.
 I don’t know which song caused the most offence.”